twitocode/Tantalum/content/Notes/Religion/3 Review.md

 **He is a friend and advocate for those whom society ignores.**

 Q: How did John portray Jesus?
-A: Divine, coexistent with God.
+A: Noble, Majestic, and Divine, coexistent with God.
 His humanity is undeniable, but possesses divinity as well In control at all times, including in death